qubeface/qubeface/README.md

 ## Hints
 - QubeFace uses pure JavaScript, so it's completely independent from other libs
+- QubeFace uses CSS for the 3D effects
 - tested in Chrome, Firefox, Edge, Opera, Safari and Android-Browser
 - no support for Internet Explorer